Wordpress

 She then moved to Toronto to train with master clowns John Turner and Michael Kennard (of “Mump and Smoot”), and found herself collaborating extensively with them, becoming more and more interested in the application of clown in theatre.
 She worked with Theatre Smith-Gilmour and Theatre Columbus and began developing and directing clown-based shows, looking to develp an authentic theatrical voice that could explore and marry disparate passions and disciplines: Shakespeare, clown, storytelling, vaudeville, the serious and the mischievous.

-Susanna’s first full-length solo performance, Nearly Lear, was co-created with Edith Tankus, who also directed.
+Susanna’s first full-length solo performance, Nearly Lear, was created with Edith Tankus, who also directed.
 It received its first public performance at the Winchester Street Theatre in Toronto, and has since toured to critical and audience acclaim throughout Canada, the United States and the UK, as well as a run on Broadway – at the New Victory Theater, and at the Sydney Opera House, Australia.
 In 2012 it received the International Performing Arts for Youth (IPAY) Victor Award for Outstanding Production.
-Nearly Lear continues to have performances whenever there is interest or an invitation, most recently at the Omnibus Theatre in Clapham, London, through an invitation from actress Geraldine James.

 Susanna is also a committed artist-educator who has worked in Canada and the US with students of all ages, including teaching masterclasses for university and college students, directing productions of Shakespeare with young teenagers, creating programs for teaching Shakespeare to at-risk teenagers and Grade 1- 3 students in a Toronto inner-city school, and being a part of Lincoln Center’s Aesthetic Education Program.
 In 2012 the Kennedy Center’s Theatre for Young Audiences department in Washington, DC commisioned her to work on a new solo script which she presented at New Visions New Voices the following year, and in 2014 she was honoured to be awarded the inaugural Colleen Porter Residency Award (IPAY), which took her to Australia and Tasmania.

-More recently Susanna moved back from Toronto to England, with a base in Winchester for the time being, where she spent much of last year creating a new show with her adult son and daughter – actor/writer, Joshua MacGregor, and visual artist, Lily MacGregor.
-Hotel Elsinore premiered at the 2022 Edinburgh Fringe Festival to enthusiastic audience and critical reviews and has more performances upcoming – the first being at the beautiful Swallow Theatre in Scotland in April 2023.
+Just before the pandemic Susanna moved back from Toronto to England, with a base in Winchester for the time being.
+Much of the lock-down time was spent creating a new show with her adult son and daughter – actor/writer, Joshua MacGregor, and dancer/visual artist, Lily MacGregor, and together they formed a new production company, Plant [UnLtd].
+Hotel Elsinore premiered at the 2022 Edinburgh Fringe Festival to enthusiastic audience and critical reviews, followed by two performances at the beautiful Swallow Theatre in Dumfries and Galloway in April 2023.
+A US tour is being planned for the 2024/25 season through the Austin-based agency Holden & Arts Associates – who also represent Nearly Lear in North America.
 More information can be found on the Hotel Elsinore page.

 “My work – I think – is the confused love child of two quite different approaches to theatre: a very traditional classically (Shakespeare) based theatre training and theatrical clown.
 It is this tension between being extremely over-earnest and serious, whilst longing for some riotous and mischievous foolery that seems to shape how I approach everything – performing, teaching and directing.
 Or maybe that’s just being British!”